Platform Arts presents Rule Driven by John Macormac.

 Densely worked drawings of repeated forms echo those present in nature gathering inspiration from wide ranging sources, from the hexagonal structures of beehives to the lattice formations of atoms in crystals.
 In providing Instructions for drawing for the audience to take and make themselves, the heroic artist myth is interrupted and the artist/audience hierarchy is challenged.
 Visual rhythm is augmented and amplified by layers of percussive sounds and field recordings that have been digitally processed.

-The show will feature a specially composed collaborative performance on Saturday April 17th, (time TBA) with Doctor Robin Price that includes a drum kit prepared with contact microphones triggering synthesised sounds and images that are manipulated in real time.
-The performance will be live streamed on Facebook and Instagram and presented on the Platform website for the remainder of the exhibition.
+The show will feature a specially composed collaborative performance on Saturday April 17th, 4pm with Doctor Robin Price that includes a drum kit prepared with contact microphones triggering synthesised sounds and images that are manipulated in real time.
+The performance will be live streamed on Facebook and Instagram.
+A recording is available below.

 About the Artist.